 2012-13: Kubalik skated in 67 of 68 games for the OHL’s Sudbury Wolves in his first season in North America and represented the Czech Republic in the 2013 U18 World Junior Championship.
 He scored 17 goals with 17 assists and was -3 with 25 penalty minutes for the Wolves.
 Sudbury finished third in the Central Division and reached the second round in the playoffs.
 Kubalik scored 3 goals with 3 assists in nine playoff games and was an even plus/minus with 4 penalty minutes.
 Ranked 139th amongst North American skaters in Central Scouting’s final rankings, Kubalik was selected by Los Angeles in the seventh round (191st overall) of the 2013 NHL Draft.

-Kubalik was a highly regarded CHL draft pick, and went in the first round to the Sudbury Wolves in 2012.
-He is a big strong kid who can skate well and move the puck well at the CHL level.
-While he could stand to gain a little more weight to ward of opposing checkers, Kubalik brings a little bit of nasty to his game and isn’t afraid to throw the body around and mix it up.
-His offensive upside is limited, but he has the good look of a potential energy forward.
+Kubalik was a highly-regarded CHL draft pick but had mixed success in two seasons in the OHL before returning to the Czech Republic.
+He is a tall player who can skate well and move the puck but lacks the bulk to ward off opposing checkers.
+Kubalik brings a little bit of nasty to his game and isn’t afraid to throw the body around and mix it up.
+He shows flashes of potential but has not yet shown consistency from shift to shift.